MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/security-and-privacy-for-site-administration.md

 **Use a custom web site.**

 For site systems that run IIS, you can configure Configuration Manager to use a custom website instead of the default website for IIS.
-If you must run other web applications on the site system, you must use a custom website.
-This setting is a site -wide setting rather than a setting for a specific site system.
+If you have to run other web applications on the site system, you must use a custom website.
+This setting is a site-wide setting rather than a setting for a specific site system.

 In addition to providing additional security, you must use a custom website if you run other web applications on the site system.